ChangyWen/LLM-Minority/README.md

 - `google-genai` 1.19.0
 - `requests` 2.32.3
 - `python-dotenv` 1.1.0
-- `anthropic` 0.52.2 (imported by the Qwen wrapper, although the manuscript pipeline uses its OpenAI-compatible endpoint)

 The optional attention-inspection scripts `src/loan/atten.py` and `src/draw-attentions.py` also import `savis` and PyTorch.
 The repository does not record a tested `savis` version, and these scripts are not required to reproduce the manuscript's main behavioral results or figures.